JAQ0B/IHCBridge/README.md

 3. **Install required Python packages**

-   Run the following command to install the dependencies:
+   Run the following commands to install the dependencies in a vertual environment:

+       # Install venv if you don’t have it
+       sudo apt update
+       sudo apt install python3-venv

+       # Navigate to the project folder
+       cd /opt/IHCBridge

+       # Create a virtual environment
+       python3 -m venv venv

+       # Activate the virtual environment
+       source venv/bin/activate

+       # Install dependencies inside the virtual environment
-       sudo pip3 install -r requirements.txt
+       pip install -r requirements.txt

 4. **Edit `IHCBridge.py` to match your setup**